 How Much Will the Best Dog Backpack for Hiking Cost You?

-If you're familiar with hiking, you'll know that gear can be an investment.
-Fortunately, most of the dog backpacks included here are under the $100 mark.
-The least expensive dog backpack on our list is about $20, while the most expensive can cost up to $150.
+If you’re familiar with hiking, you’ll know that gear can be an investment.
 Manufacturers tend to make less expensive backpacks with an eye towards day trips.
 They offer a smaller capacity, and may not have the extra features for longer trips.
 More expensive packs are for multi-day backcountry hikes.
 Some include hydration packs, so your dog can carry their own fresh water as well.
-All of these packs are available on their manufacturer's website, or on Amazon or REI.
+All of these packs are available on their manufacturer’s website, or on Amazon or REI.

-FrontPet's Explorer harness is designed to encourage you and your dog to start exploring the outdoors together.
+FrontPet’s Explorer harness is designed to encourage you and your dog to start exploring the outdoors together.
 It comes equipped with removable saddle bags.
 You can quickly turn it into a comfortable, durable harness.
-If you are just going for a walk, and don't need additional space, this can be helpful.
+If you are just going for a walk, and don’t need additional space, this can be helpful.
 The backpack is fully adjustable and only comes in one size.
 On Amazon, the FrontPet Explorer did not receive the best reviews.
-Eleven customers rated it an average of 2.8 stars out of 5.
 Many claimed it had poor construction and fell apart quickly after receiving it.
 Those that did use their harness said that it adjusted well to all sizes of dogs.
-The FrontPet Explorer is available for $ to $$.

 Kurgo Baxter Dog BackPack

-Kurgo's Baxter Dog BackPack comes with a custom fit in mind.
+Kurgo’s Baxter Dog BackPack comes with a custom fit in mind.
 While it only has two basic sizes, these sizes fit a variety of dogs.
 Each Kurgo Baxter comes with eight different points of adjustment.
 That means your dog will have a pack that fits it perfectly.
 The harness of the pack has reflective strips for added visibility.
 It also has unique spine support contours for even more comfort.
-Amazon customers gave this pack 3.9 stars out of 5.
-Reviewers liked the toughness, saying even an unwilling 90-pound Rottweiler couldn't do damage to the pack.
+Reviewers liked the toughness, saying even an unwilling 90-pound Rottweiler couldn’t do damage to the pack.
 It is hard to adjust at first, but this also means it does not require regular readjustment.
-The Kurgo Baxter costs between $ and $$.

 The Mountainsmith K-9 comes from 30 years of dog backpack experience.
 Built with the help of a sled dog veterinarian, the K-9 is sure to give your dog a comfortable fit.
-Panels which rest against your dog's body are mesh for breathability.
+Panels which rest against your dog’s body are mesh for breathability.
 The chest harness has four points of adjustable fit, while the back harness can be adjusted independently.
-The K-9 lets you fit the harness to your dog's comfort.
-Two hundred Amazon customers reviewed the Mountainsmith K-9 Dog Pack, and rated it 4.4 stars out of 5.
+The K-9 lets you fit the harness to your dog’s comfort.
 Reviewers liked the comfort of the pack, and said it let their dog carry more.
 One reviewer took their dog on a four-day hike, and was pleased with its overall performance.
-The Mountainsmith K-9 is available for $ to $$.

 OllyDog Trekker RF